High School Records, Transcript & Diploma

 5. Find a homeschool friendly college.
 Many colleges are now actively recruiting homeschoolers due to their reputation for being successful students and campus leaders.
 The Best Colleges for Homeschoolers gives an overview of colleges nationally. and Learn in Freedom has a great article about colleges that admit homeschoolers together with lots of links for information on the homeschool to college process.

 6. Gracious persistence.
 Don't be afraid to take a stand for your schooling method and course choices, and go prepared to show the excellence of your homeschool should you encounter resistance.
 (Prepare your child to do so as well.)
+Often the choice to accept homeschool credits has more to do with the person across the desk at the college admittance office than an impenetrable rule.
+College admission offices often have quite a bit of leeway in who they accept.

 the CHOC Board